Glasses Explore by Tobii, marketing mockup

 Dashboard sections

-I designed data analytics sections like AOIs (Areas Of Interest) visualisations.
+I redesigned the analytics dashboard with eye-tracking metrics to enhance understanding and clarity, and designed new sections like AOIs (Areas Of Interest) visualisations.

 Examples of end-designs with illustrations made by me: